-Guava is an exciting tropical fruit, one that’s delicious, unusual, and that most people adore.
+Guava is an exciting tropical fruit, one that’s delicious, unusual, and that most people adore, but is guava good for you?
 The fruit is sometimes described as being fruity or floral, or as being somewhere between the flavor of strawberries and pears.
 In the end, though, it’s a treat that you simply need to try for yourself.
 Trust us, you won’t be disappointed.

 Still, while flavor matters, it’s only one part of the equation.
 If you’re going to eat something regularly, it’s also important to think about the health effects.
 So, is guava good for you?

 The most obvious answer here is yes, given that we’re talking about a natural fruit, something that’s unprocessed and hasn’t been genetically modified.
 Even so, there’s more than meets the eye for most foods.
 For example, delicious strawberries are often contaminated with pesticide residues, while spinach is incredibly high in oxalates.

 Today we’re going to take a close look at guava and see if this fruit has any skeletons in its closet.